euberdeveloper/bbb-video-scraper/README.md

 So I wrote the scraper, the first attempt was by using the module [puppeteer-video-recorder](https://www.npmjs.com/package/puppeteer-video-recorder), as it can be seen in the [Version 0.0.1](https://github.com/euberdeveloper/bbb-video-scraper/tree/0.0.1).
 It worked very well but had two problems: the first one was that it was **very slow in saving the videos**, because it used ffmpeg under the hood; the second one was that **it saved the video without the sound**.
 This library saved regurarly **frames saved by the browser** and created a video from them by using **ffmpeg**.
 Another problem was the fact that if **nothing happened in the browser** (e.g. everyhing was still), the **video was shorter** because the browser did not send any frame in those cases.

-At that point I passed to the module [puppeteer-stream](https://www.npmjs.com/package/puppeteer-stream), that solved both the problems.
+At that point I passed to the module **[puppeteer-stream](https://www.npmjs.com/package/puppeteer-stream)**, that solved both the problems.
 By using a **stream**, it saves the video during its reproduction in the browser.
 By using the **[MediaRecorder](https://developer.mozilla.org/en-US/docs/Web/API/MediaRecorder/MediaRecorder)**, this module allows you also to save the audio and not just a video.
 A **problem introduced** by this module is that it **must be headful**, so it is very difficult to make it run on cloud systems such as Google Cloud Platform.
 In any case, this was for me acceptable and I made it run during the night, by using [this gist that I made](https://gist.github.com/euberdeveloper/5e2aafc0768834d2089eb88a5661738a).

+After having developed the core module **[video-scraper-core](https://www.npmjs.com/package/video-scraper-core)**, containing an abstract class that simplifies writing video scrapers like this, most of the code has been replaced.